germanv73/GitTrainingExample/README.md

-#My App
+#My Git Training Repository

-This is my app
+I created this repository only to practice and enhance my skills with Git.